Divers join search for man washed from rocks near Waiinu Beach

 AdvertisementAdvertise with NZME.

+He said it was a time-consuming process which they had completed half of with no sign of the missing man.

+Police were initially called at around 11.15am on Saturday, with a helicopter, coastguard, surf lifesavers and police search and rescue all working to locate him.

-James Newell, chairman of the Wanganui Surf Lifeguard Service, said they had two boats searching the coastline on Saturday and Sunday.
+Newell said they had two boats searching the coastline over the weekend and the same again on Monday.

 South Taranaki district councillor Brian Rook said on Saturday the man was about 30 and from South Taranaki.